 2. Preliminary examination (student must enroll in zero credit class GEO8964.
-A pass leads to Doctoral Candidacy.
+A pass leads to Doctoral Candidacy (form).

 3. Doctoral candidacy must have dissertation prospectus approved by committee, and at least 24 dissertation hours (GEO6980).

 1. Coursework.
 24 credit hours with at least grade B for required classes and B- for elective classes.
-These hours are comprised of 12 from required courses: GEO5058 Survey of Geographic Thought, GEO5118C Geographic Research, GEO5165C Quantitative Geography OR GEO5934 Qualitative Geography, and GEO6093 Professional Development: and 12 from elective courses (as approved by the main supervisory professor).
-Students should create a committee by no later than the fall semester of the second year of study.
-Committees must have a minimum of 3 from the Geography Unit (one being the main professor) and one University representative (tenured FSU professor from outside of the Geography unit).
+These hours are comprised of 12 from required courses: GEO5058 Survey of Geographic Thought, GEO5118C Geographic Research, GEO5165C Quantitative Geography OR GEO6113 Qualitative Geography, and GEO6093 Professional Development: and 12 from elective courses (as approved by the main supervisory professor).
+Students should create a committee by no later than the spring semester of their second year of study.
+Committees must have a minimum of 3 from the the Geography Unit (one being the main supervisory professor) and one University representative (tenured FSU professor from outside of the Geography unit).

 2. Preliminary Examination.
-Students must register and pass the zero credit GEO8964 preliminary doctoral examination (known also as qualifying exams or the comprehensive examination), which includes written and oral portions, for admission to candidacy to the doctoral degree.
-Students who fail the preliminary examination on the second attempt will be dismissed from the doctoral program.
+Students must register and pass the zero credit GEO8964 preliminary doctoral examination (known also as qualifying examinations or comprehensive examinations), which includes written and oral portions, for admission to candidacy to the doctoral degree.
+Students who fail the preliminary examination on their second attempt will be dismissed from the doctoral program.
 The format of the examination is typically three 24-hour exam days, separated by at least 1 recovery day (i.e. Exam Day 1, Recovery Day, Exam Day 2, Recovery Day, Exam Day 3).
 Students answer 4 open-book questions per day (12 questions in total).
-Note, the format may change with the discretion of the major professor.
+Note, the format may change with the discretion of the supervising professor.
 The questions are prepared by the 3 geography committee members (the University Representative is invited to contribute one or more questions but is not required) along three themes, most usually the student’s immediate geographic interests, the broader geography sub-discipline where their interests lie, and the general field of geography.
 Questions are based on a reading list given to the student at least 2 weeks in advance (but preferably one or even two months in advance).
-The reading list may have any number of journal articles, books, book chapters, news reports, and other sources of information; and be complied either solely be the committee member or in consultation between the committee member and the student (and even with the main professor).
-The main professor is responsible for collecting questions from committee members, and then sending the questions to the student on each of the three exam days.
-The student is responsible for returning the answers to the main professor no more than 24 hours later.
-The main professor will then forward the answers to the rest of the committee and schedule the oral portion no less than two weeks after the third exam day.
+The reading list may have any number of journal articles, books, book chapters, news reports, and other sources of information, and be complied either solely be the committee member or in consultation between the committee member and the student (and even with the supervising professor).
+The supervising professor is responsible for collecting questions from committee members, and then sending the questions to the student on each of the three exam days.
+The student is responsible for returning the answers to the supervising professor no more than 24 hours later.
+The supervising professor will then forward the answers to the rest of the committee and schedule the oral portion no less than two weeks after the third exam day.
 During the oral portion the student can be asked any of the following: clarification of answers, extensions to answers, or topics beyond the 12 questions.
 At the end of the oral portion the committee, by a majority vote, will determine one of the following grade for GEO8964: pass, incomplete, or fail.
-Pass grade leads to candidacy, incomplete grade leads to re-writes, fail grade leads to a re-take if the first time or program dismissal if the second time.
+Pass grade leads to candidacy (submit this form), incomplete grade leads to re-writes, fail grade leads to a re-take if the first time or program dismissal if the second time.

 Supervision.
-All students are expected to develop a research program of study in consultation with their major professor and committee members; but it is the student’s responsibility to initiate and refine the program until it is at a level of proficiency worthy of a dissertation; students who cannot develop a scholarly dissertation program may be diverted to the Master’s program.
-It is not the responsibility of the major professor or committee members to compose dissertation programs for students; it is a collaborative process that requires students to learn how to engage and contribute to scholarly knowledge, participate at conference meetings and workshops, master organizational abilities, manage time efficiently, sharpen communication skills, and demonstrate independent research ethics.
+All students are expected to develop a research program of study in consultation with their supervising professor and committee members, but it is the student’s responsibility to initiate and refine the program until it is at a level of proficiency worthy of a dissertation.
+Students who cannot develop a scholarly dissertation program may be diverted to the Master’s program.
+It is not the responsibility of the supervising professor or committee members to compose dissertation programs for students; it is a collaborative process that requires students to learn how to engage and contribute to scholarly knowledge, participate at conference meetings and workshops, master organizational abilities, manage time efficiently, sharpen communication skills, and demonstrate independent research ethics.
 To that end, students are only admitted to the Department on the premise that their research interests overlap to some extent with one or more faculty members.
-Students should declare a major professor by the beginning of the second semester of year 1, and are allowed to switch to another professor at any time (as long, out of courtesy, they inform the current professor and inform the program director).
+Students should declare a supervising professor by the beginning of the second semester of year 1, and are allowed to switch to another professor at any time (as long, out of courtesy, they inform the current professor and inform the Graduate Program Director).
 Faculty members are not obliged to accept supervision of students; instead students must impress on faculty the depth of their research interests, articulate scholarly potential, and maintain good academic standing in the program.
 The Graduate Program Director confirms the program of study.

 Funding.
 Students are funded by being paid a stipend and their tuition covered by the Department through graduate teaching or research assistantships (btw, these are not tax exempt from the IRS).
-Students are required to perform up to 20 hours of work per week for the Department as well as registering for exactly 9 credit hours per semester (these should be Geography classes or other classes across the University with the approval of the major professor).
-In return, students receive in-state and out-of-state tuition waivers and a stipend of $8,500 for the fall semester and $8,500 for the spring semester (assuming of course the student is in good scholastic standing and resources are available).
-Summer semester funding is available, but is more competitive and pays $2,500.
+Students are required to perform up to 20 hours of work per week for the Department, as well as registering for a minimum of 9 credit hours per semester (these should be Geography classes or other classes across the University with the approval of the supervising professor).
+In return, students receive in-state and out-of-state tuition waivers and a stipend of approximately $9,000 for the fall semester and approximately $9,000 for the spring semester (assuming of course the student is in good scholastic standing and resources are available).
+Summer semester funding is available, but is more competitive and pays approximately $2,500.
 Note, students are still liable for paying University fees.
-Work assignments for semester 1, year 1 is minimal, and typically is in the form of online mentoring.
+Work assignments for semester 1, year 1 is minimal, and are typically in the form of online mentoring.
 From semester 2, year 1 students may be given full responsibility for the teaching one course, assisting faculty with research, or managing Departmental computer facilities.
 Note, students without a master’s degree are not allowed full responsibility teaching until year 2.
 Out-of-state U.S. residents on assistantships must fill out paperwork after year 1 to become Florida residents.
 Self funded students are not expected to teach classes and may enroll for up to 12 credit hours per semester.
-International students must be enrolled full-time for 9 credit hours per semester.
+International students must be enrolled full-time for at least 9 credit hours per semester.

 Teaching.
 PhD students are called instructors and must maintain high teaching standards.
 They must start classes at the scheduled time and end no earlier than 10 minutes before the scheduled end time.
-Decisions on which classes are taught are decided on Departmental needs and student interests/experience, but normally are assigned 1000, 2000 or 3000 level classes in years 1 and 2, and 4000 level classes in year 2 and beyond.
+Decisions on which classes are taught are decided based on Departmental needs and student interests/experience, but normally are assigned 1000, 2000 or 3000 level classes in years 1 and 2, and 4000 level classes in year 2 and beyond.
 Instructors are encouraged to request specific classes to teach or even propose new classes with the graduate program director’s approval.
 Classes must NOT be canceled.
 If instructors are unable to hold class due to sickness or other unforeseen circumstances they must arrange for someone to cover for them.
-However, if time is very short and finding someone to teach the class is unreasonable instructors must inform their undergraduate students (by email or Blackboard) and call the Department front desk and email the graduate program director.
-To qualify for teaching all instructors must attend either the fall or spring semester PIE workshop; failure to be PIE certified negates appointment as teaching assistant and forfeits stipends.
+However, if time is very short and finding someone to teach the class is unreasonable instructors must inform their undergraduate students (by email or Canvas) and call the Department front desk and email the Graduate Program Director.
+To qualify for teaching all instructors must attend either the fall or spring semester PIE workshop prior to teaching; failure to be PIE certified negates appointment as teaching assistant and forfeits stipends.
 Teaching quality is assessed by Electronic Student Perception of Courses and Instructors (eSPCI), (negative assessments will enforce teacher training classes or even termination of funding), and implemented BEFORE finals week.
-FSU regulations state that instructors must drop students who do not attend the first day of classes (this can be done through Blackboard) and no tests can be given in the last week of teaching, immediately prior to exam week.
+FSU regulations state that instructors must drop students who do not attend the first day of classes (this can be done through Canvas) and no tests can be given in the last week of teaching, immediately prior to exam week.
 For more information on teaching and conduct please refer to the FSU Graduate Bulletin.